pocomane/brewed-in-the-apocalypse/bita.md

 The moves (both player and scenarist ones) should continually push the game forward in interesting ways.
-New opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from a compromise result.
+New opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from the trade-offs.
 The scenarist __Hard move__ should fundamentally change the situation and demand new kind of actions.
 The __Soft move__ should give to the player new things to react to.